 - 1. Pull the button and allow it to pop out. - 2.
-Turn the O/Manual/Auto switch to O (Off). - Press the front panel Fault Acknowledge/Reset button. - 4.
-Select Manual or Auto, as required.
+Turn the O/Manual/Auto switch to O (Off). - 3.
+Press the front panel Fault Acknowledge/Reset button. - 4.
+Return O/Manual/Auto switch to desired position.

 Emergency Stop shutdown can be reset only at the PCC front panel.